mrousavy/react-native-vision-camera/CONTRIBUTING.md

 ## Committing

+### Codestyle

-We love to keep our codebases clean.
-To achieve that, we use linters and formatters which output errors when something isn't formatted the way we like it to be.
+Great code produces great products.
+That's why we love to keep our codebases clean, and to achieve that, we use linters and formatters which output errors when something isn't formatted the way we like it to be.

 Before pushing your changes, you can verify that everything is still correctly formatted by running all linters: